MIHS BANDS What To Expect

 What to Expect

 The Mercer Island High School band year is always filled with new experiences and unanticipated activities.
-Check out our monthly Band Notes* enews, the calendar and Latest Happenings to find out what is happening this year.
+Check out our monthly Band Notes* enews, the calendar and What's New to find out what is happening this year.

 Here is what you can typically expect: